CreativeCactus/March/README.md

 This is useful for changing the behavior of an existing `Un/MarshalX` function without rewriting it completely.

 ```
-    // See ./unmarshal_test.go TestUnmarshalReadFields
+    // See ./example/unmarshal_test.go TestUnmarshalReadFields
 ```

 ## Stability

 This library is in early stages, but aims to demonstrate reliability via a thorough test suite.
 If you are comfortable that your use case will fit within the existing tests, then you should be able to safely use this library.

+`./task test` or `go test -v ./...`

 Note that this library uses reflection, so code coverage % does not give a good indication of actual test coverage.
+As of writing coverage is around 75%-80%, but it cannot be seen when running tests because they are run from a different package namespace (to test public/private property access accurately).

 For anything serious, be sure to use [good `recover` practices](https://blog.golang.org/defer-panic-and-recover).